spryker/spryker-docs/docs/marketplace/user/intro-to-spryker/back-office-for-marketplace-operator.md

 ### Return management

-As a part of order management, a marketplace administrator helps merchants manage marketplace order returns.
-In the **Marketplace** > **Returns** section of the Back Office, a marketplace administrator manages marketplace order returns as follows:
+As a part of order management, a Marketplace Administrator helps merchants manage marketplace order returns.
+In the **Marketplace** > **Returns** section of the Back Office, a Marketplace Administrator manages marketplace order returns as follows:

 * Sets marketplace return states
 * Prints marketplace return slips